shirleychen003/abortion/README.md

 # How Opinions On Abortion Have Evolved Among American Adults

 ## Overview
 This paper explores the public opinions of American adults in 2006 and 2016 on varying reasons a woman may want to obtain a legal abortion.
 Various factors such as age group, sex, religious beliefs, and influential movements/law changes are discussed.
-Respondents were instructed to choose Yes(1) or No(2) to convey their perspective about the following reasons:
+Respondents were instructed to choose Yes(1) or No(2) after being given prompts to convey their perspectives on if the following reasons were valid:
 1. If she became pregnant as a result of rape?
 2. If the woman's own health is seriously endangered by the pregnancy?
 3. If the family has a very low income and cannot afford any more children?